Cordtus/ibc-apps/docs/v8-expert-questions.md

 27. **What is `ibcRouter` and how do you obtain it?** Not shown in other modules
 28. **Why is async-icq a module vs middleware?** Research notes this distinction
 29. **What is the difference between modules and middleware at runtime?** Architectural question
-30. **How do you register IBC modules vs middleware?** Different registration patterns shown
+30. **How do you register IBC modules vs middleware?** Different registration logic shown

 ## Implementation Architecture Questions